 Sample being cut

-Dissect the celiac, gastroduodenal, and splenic arteries, IVC, and pulmonary valve [1-TXT].
-Insert an 8-12 French arterial cannula into the gastroduodenal or splenic artery, taking care that there is no interruption of the arterial supply for the liver from the carotid artery [2].
+Dissect the celiac, gastroduodenal, and splenic arteries, IVC, and PV [1-TXT].
+Insert an 8-12 French arterial cannula into the gastroduodenal or splenic artery, taking care that there is no interruption of the arterial supply for the liver from the celiac artery [2].

 Vessels being dissected TEXT: IVC: inferior vena cava